csps-efpc/csps-llm/README.md

 The websocket endpoint offers certain RAG integrations with public services.
 Sessions that start with a URL pointing to an HTML page or an RSS/Atom feed will have that URL's content added to the context for the prompt.
 HTML pages that have accessibility semantics, or feeds with good (short) summaries work best.

+# Example prompts:
+* "Given the weather forecast, what should I wear tomorrow?"
+* "What's the most interesting new learning product from the CSPS?"
+* "What are the latest articles about AI on Busrides?"

 Similarly, custom context can be used with if a session begins with something like:
 ```
 |CONTEXT|Your context goes here|/CONTEXT| Your prompt goes here.